(This is an updated posting first published in 2017.)

 In Monterey, California the ‘Santa Rosalia Festival’ is fast approaching.
+Join us the weekend of September 7, 8 and 9 at the Monterey Plaza near Monterey Fisherman’s Wharf.

 A favorite comfort food served (at the Monterey Custom House Plaza) is arancini.
 San Carlos Royal Presidio Chapel, the Custom House Plaza and Fisherman’s Wharf are featured destinations in this video, enjoy: